Wolverhampton Amateur Radio Society winner of the RSGB West Midlands Regional club of the year 2012 and 2013.

 The Radio Society of Great Britain (RSGB) is the UK's national membership organisation for amateur radio enthusiasts.

-Tap or click the link below to download this week's GB2RS news script GB2RS News Script for 6 December 2020 (12-page/223KB Microsoft Word document) Problems downloading the GB2RS news script?
-Try this alternative link.
+Tap or click the link below to download this week's GB2RS news script GB2RS News Script for 22 May 2022 (19-page/440KB Microsoft Word document) Problems downloading the GB2RS news script?
+Try this alternative link

 Welcome to The Wolverhampton Amateur Radio Society Website